express-in-code-game/excode-design/docs/design.md

   - all ingame events are sent through ingame.events topic
   - if user closes the tab, they can reopen it from 'ongoing games' list -> get current state snapshots from game.data and ingame.events
   - after the game has started, host can't cancel it
+- v0.1 gameplay
+  - players (azure and orange) start on the map, charachter is represented with a cape
+  - 1 hero, 3 research drones (represented with a colored sphere)
+  - missiondrone is represented with a large sphere (possible made of nanites) and orbiting supporting spheredrones
+  - map is visible and open to both opponents equally, 128x128
+  - players are not competing for resources, what one can get, the other can as well
+  - players choose their initial position on the map
+  - research, collect, rebalance, by roaming the map
+  - players choose what to visit and collect, make choices, balance the missiondrone's and the team's characterisitics
+  - players see each others moves, but not choices (the missiondrone build, team's stats etc.)
+  - player can visit a fruit tree to improve certain skills of a hero, for example, or visit and select nanite modules for the missiondrone
+  - players have limited moves per day, limited days (say, 7)
+  - total time for 7 days - 15min
+  - every 5 mins there is an battle simulation, 30sec per move, 3rd battle is final
+  - in the battle goal is to disable(defeat) opponent's mission drone
+  - hero and research drones are engaged and support (they also develop skills and abilities)
+  - no distance
+    - movement in terms of energy spent at places, maybe increasable limit on how many places can be visited
+    - visiting a lot should not matter though
+  - missiondrone attributes
+    - compute capabilities
+    - data bank
+    - knowledge bank
+    - independent agent programs (for unpredictability)
+    - fields
+    - networking range
+    - design quility
+    - human interface simplicity
+    - abstraction level (like an age in AoE)
+    - defensive/offensive resources
+    - energy
+    - ...
+  - hero
+    - accuracy
+    - decisionmaking
+    - resolve
+    - drone design
+    - reach (movement)
+    - creativity(ideas)
+    - endurance (energy)
+    - vision
+  - reserach drone
+    - reach
+    - reserach capabilites
+    - absctraction level
+    - fields
+    - hull
+    - energy
+    - hoisting (carrying) capacity